Berea-CS-Courses/capstone-project-livesaym/D1_ProjectSpec.md

 english.

 ### Software Requirement Specifications
+1. The program will need to be able to run on Windows 10
-1. This program will utilize the sockets library to maintain online functionality
+2. This program will utilize the sockets library to maintain online functionality
-2. This program tkinter or a similar user intergace library to provide users with a GUI for them to interact with and type messages into
+3. This program tkinter or a similar user intergace library to provide users with a GUI for them to interact with and type messages into
-3. There will need to be a database made for previous messages from users going back to a certain point (for example, this may only store the last 100 messages made with the program) which will include the original message, the modified message, and who sent it.
+4. There will need to be a database made for previous messages from users going back to a certain point (for example, this may only store the last 100 messages made with the program) which will include the original message, the modified message, and who sent it.
-4. There will also be a database for users, which will include usernames and potentially passwords users so they can log in.
+5. There will also be a database for users, which will include usernames and potentially passwords users so they can log in.
-5. There will need to be some sort of translation library to translate messages from english to whatever other language or form the messages might be in.
+6. There will need to be some sort of translation library to translate messages from english to whatever other language or form the messages might be in.